monicanagent/sdb/TECHNICAL.md

 ## Background

 SDP was created for use in CypherPoker.JS connectivity establishment.
-It is offered independently in the hope that it may also be useful outside of his scope.
+It is offered independently in the hope that it may also be useful outside of this scope.

 ## Motivation